Richardqiyi/U-Net-_SIIM/README.md

 ```
 python inference.py --name SIIM-ACR-Pneumothorax-Seg-XR_NestedUNet_woDS
 ```
 The results will be in the `outputs` .
+You may nned to resize the the ouputs to size corresponding with the test images.
+See `inference.py`.